Second impeachment trial of Donald Trump: Public opinion

 A Reuters/Ipsos poll released on January 22, 2021, found that 51% of Americans favored conviction of Trump in the Senate, 37% opposed, and 12% were unsure.
 55% of Americans supported the Senate disqualifying Trump from holding federal office in the future; 34% opposed this step, and 11% said they were unsure.

-A Monmouth University poll released on January 25 found that 52% of Americans favored the conviction of Trump in the Senate, while 44% opposed; 57% supported the Senate disqualifying Trump from holding federal office in the future.
+A Monmouth University poll released on January 25, 2021 found that 52% of Americans favored the conviction of Trump in the Senate, while 44% opposed; 57% supported the Senate disqualifying Trump from holding federal office in the future.

-An ABC News/Ipsos poll released on February 7 found that 56% of Americans favored the Senate convicting Trump and disqualifying him from holding federal office in the future, with 43% opposed.
+An ABC News/Ipsos poll released on February 7, 2021 found that 56% of Americans favored the Senate convicting Trump and disqualifying him from holding federal office in the future, with 43% opposed.

-A CBS News poll/YouGov released on February 8 found that 56% of Americans favored the Senate convicting Trump, with 44% opposed.
+A CBS News poll/YouGov released on February 8, 2021 found that 56% of Americans favored the Senate convicting Trump, with 44% opposed.

-A Hill/HarrisX poll released on February 10 found that 52% of Americans favored conviction with 48% opposed.
+A Hill/HarrisX poll released on February 10, 2021 found that 52% of Americans favored conviction with 48% opposed.

-A Vox/Data for Progress poll released on February 10 found that 12% of Republicans supported conviction compared to 82% of Democrats and 52% of independents and that 69% of Republicans said they would be less likely to vote for a political candidate in their state if that person voted for conviction.
+A Vox/Data for Progress poll released on February 10, 2021 found that 12% of Republicans supported conviction compared to 82% of Democrats and 52% of independents and that 69% of Republicans said they would be less likely to vote for a political candidate in their state if that person voted for conviction.

-A Morning Consult/Politico poll taken after Trump's acquittal showed that 54% of GOP voters would vote for Trump in the 2024 Republican primary, which was up 12% from a poll taken shortly after the storming of the United States Capitol, and equal to the level of support in November following the 2020 presidential election.
+A Morning Consult/Politico poll taken February 14-15, 2021 (after Trump's acquittal) showed that 54% of GOP voters would vote for Trump in the 2024 Republican primary, which was up 12% from a poll taken shortly after the January 6 United States Capitol attack, and equal to the level of support in November following the 2020 presidential election.